Google Trends: Google Trends API

 An API to accompany the Google Trends service was announced by Marissa Mayer, then vice president of search-products and user experience at Google.
-This was announced in 2007, and so far has not been released.
+This was announced in 2007.
+A new version of the Google Trends API was announced in July 2025.

 Implications of data

 A group of researchers at Wellesley College examined data from Google Trends and analyzed how effective a tool it could be in predicting U.S. Congress elections in 2008 and 2010.
 In highly contested races where data for both candidates were available, the data successfully predicted the outcome in 33.3% of cases in 2008 and 39% in 2010.
 The authors conclude that, compared to the traditional methods of election forecasting, incumbency and New York Times polls, and even in comparison with random chance, Google Trends did not prove to be a good predictor of either the 2008 or 2010 elections.
 Another group has also explored possible implications for financial markets and suggested possible ways to combine insights from Google Trends with other concepts in technical analysis.

+In 2020, the OECD announced it had used Google Trends data to create a real-time tracker of economic activity and GDP growth, through online search patterns for topics like unemployment, housing, and consumption.
+In May 2026, What We Ask Google will be published by Google's data editor Simon Rogers, exploring the connections between everyday searches.